-7 Simple Mowing Tips for Summer
+7 Simple Mowing Tips You Need to Know

 1. Avoid Scalping Your Lawn

 Make sure you don't cut the lawn too short as this will expose the soil and potentially lead to an infestation of weeds.
 Shorter grass can allow weed seedlings to flourish and leave your yard susceptible to drought or extreme temperatures, blighting anything you worked hard to maintain.

 2. Regularly Sharpen the Mower's Blades

 Your machine's blades should be kept sharp for a clean cut.
 If the lawn mower blades are dull, they'll rip the grass unevenly, creating openings for pests and diseases.
 Cutting over stones or thick branches can ruin blades significantly over time.
 It doesn't hurt to have spares in the shed for those days when you don't have time to sharpen your first blade.

 It's important to adjust the height of your mower according to the length of the grass.
 In the summer, you should consider allowing the grass to grow longer so make sure the cutting deck is higher.
 Taller grass will shade the soil from a weed attack and keep your garden healthy.
 When the growth slows down in the fall, you can lower the cutting deck accordingly.